mikejwork/COSC2626-2640-Cloud-Computing-Assessment-3/README.md

 ### Personal Assignment notes:
 From previous assessments within this subject i have become more confident with web applications using AWS.
-I have changed my previous outlook on the assessment from an online store to a budgeting application, to track bank accounts and savings, also enabling the user to input the stocks that they own, using a third party API be able to get prices of these stocks and show a live price of their assets to the user.
+I have changed my previous outlook on the assessment from an online store to a portfolio application, to track cryptocurrency holdings, enabling the user to input the stocks that they own, using a third party API be able to get prices of these stocks and show a price history and equity of their assets to the user.

 ## AWS Features / Plan
 I will be hosting the site on AWS Elastic beanstalk which will automatically handle scaling and load balancing for me.